mongodb/specifications/source/change-streams.rst

     /**
      * Always present for operations of type ‘insert’ and ‘replace’.
 Also
-     * present for operations of type ‘update’ if the user has specified ‘lookup’
+     * present for operations of type ‘update’ if the user has specified ‘updateLookup’
      * in the ‘fullDocument’ arguments to the ‘$changeStream’ stage.
      *
      * For operations of type ‘insert’ and ‘replace’, this key will contain the